Why Keeping Democracy Alive?

 Cohen made news with his effort to erect a plaque to the NH members of the Abraham Lincoln Brigade in the State House.
 He serves on the board of governors of the Lincoln Brigade Archives; he considers those courageous volunteers against fascism in the 1930s to be true American heroes.

-A 30 year veteran of radio, Burt currently brings his experience to his twice weekly talk radio show (as well as his rock & roll show, Fine Aged Rock) where he explores a wide variety of national and international topics.
-With his passion for politics and years of experience on the frontlines, Cohen’s show features prominent social and political journalists and authors.
+A 30 year veteran of radio, Burt currently brings his experience to his twice weekly talk radio show where he explores a wide variety of national and international topics.
+With his passion for politics and years of experience on the frontlines, Cohen’s show features prominent social and political journalists, authors, professors, and other public intellectuals.

-Over the years, Burt has also found time to contribute to The Nation magazine, writes a regular column for The New Hampshire Business Review, as well as serve on the faculty of Southern NH University and the College of Lifelong Learning, teaching a new generation to keep their minds open, to listen with their conscience, and take action when necessary.
+Over the years, Burt has also found time to contribute to The Nation magazine, and served on the faculty of Southern NH University and the College of Lifelong Learning teaching a new generation to keep their minds open, to listen with their conscience, and take action when necessary.

-His most recent articles and radio program podcasts have featured guests like George McGovern, Chris Hedges, many authors of new history books, Medea Benjamin, Manson prosecutor Vincent Bugliosi, Huffington Post columnists, and many others.
-Subjects range from Guatemalan justice to public banks, art and culture through the 20th and 21st century, and new economic paradigms; all are to be found under “Podcasts” at www.theburtcohenshow.com.
+Recent radio program podcasts have featured guests like George McGovern, Noam Chomsky, Richard Wolff, Chris Hedges, Medea Benjamin, university and law school professors, authors of new history books, and many others.
+Subjects range from Global South justice to public banks, art and culture through the 20th and 21st centuries, and new economic paradigms.
 Special thanks to R. Crumb for title animation illustration